On tessellations of random maps and the $t_g$-recurrence: Proof of Theorem

 \subsection{The decomposition equation, Miermont's bijection, and proof of Theorem~\ref{thm:obs1}}

-We now come to the substance of this note, which is simply to try to write an equation for the generating function of l.1.f.m. by root-edge decomposition, and see what happens.
+We now come to the substance of this paper, which in concrete terms is to try to write an equation for the generating function of l.1.f.m. by root-edge decomposition, and see what happens.

 We fix $g\geq 0$, and we consider a l.1.f.m. $M$ of genus $g+1$.
 If we remove the root edge of this map, two things can happen (see Figure~\ref{fig:Tutte}): \begin{itemize}[itemsep=0pt, topsep=0pt,parsep=0pt, leftmargin=20pt] \item[(i)] we disconnect the map into two l.1.f.m. $M_1$ and $M_2$ whose genera sum up to $g+1$; \item[(ii)] we do not disconnect the map; in this case we are left with a map $M'$ of genus $g$ with two faces.
 Each face of $M'$ carries a distinguished corner, and the labels of these two corners differ by $-1$, $0$, or $1$. \end{itemize}

 Translating this operation into an equation for generating functions we obtain